vaskort/vaskort.github.io/_posts/2019-01-02-how-to-test-your-react-app.md

   });
 ```

 We pass the payload in our action object and we expect this to be what the reducer returns in the users property.
-We also expect the `loading` property to have "switched" to `false`.
+We also expect the `loading` property to have ‘switched’ to `false`.

 I'll let you write the `GET_USERS_REJECTED` test yourself :grimacing:.

-Now that we tested our **reducer** and our **actions** there's only one thing needs to be tested, our component.
+Now that we have tested our **reducer** and our **actions**, there’s only one thing that needs to be tested — our component.

 ## Testing the Component

-Before starting with the component testing we need to add some configuration.
+Before starting this we need to add some configuration.

-Generally for testing components I prefer using Enzyme.
+For testing components I prefer using Enzyme.
 It provides a clean API that is similar to jQuery.

 So let's install `enzyme-adapter-react-16` and `enzyme`.